YasodhaHeshan/IOT-project/Docs/report.md

 ### Results Analysis

 Initial testing shows:

-- 30% reduction in water usage
+- **30% reduction in water usage**: The smart irrigation system, driven by soil moisture sensors and efficient control algorithms, ensures that water is supplied only when necessary.
+This targeted approach significantly reduces water wastage, leading to a 30% decrease in overall water consumption.

-- 25% improvement in energy efficiency
+- **25% improvement in energy efficiency**: By optimizing the use of ventilation fans, lighting systems, and other actuators based on real-time environmental data, the system minimizes energy consumption.
+This results in a 25% improvement in energy efficiency, lowering operational costs and environmental impact.

-- More consistent growing conditions
+- **More consistent growing conditions**: The automated control mechanisms maintain stable environmental parameters, such as temperature, humidity, and light levels, within the greenhouse.
+This consistency promotes healthier plant growth and higher crop yields by providing an optimal growing environment.

-- Reduced manual intervention requirements
+- **Reduced manual intervention requirements**: The automation of monitoring and control processes reduces the need for constant manual adjustments by growers.
+This not only decreases labor costs but also minimizes the risk of human error, ensuring more reliable and efficient greenhouse management.

 ## Future Implementations